Acoustic ceiling tiles are designed to improve the acoustic environment of a room.

 While acoustic tiles have their advantages, they can also look quite dated, get dirty quite easily, and be difficult to repair.

-Removing the tiles may be relatively easy or difficult, depending on how they were attached.
+Removing the tiles for spray painting may be relatively easy or difficult, depending on how they were attached.

 Some tiles are placed into brackets, which makes sliding them out simple.

 While others are attached directly to the ceiling, which makes removing them difficult.